Removing Chrome OS

 So what happened after all that?
 I first installed Lubuntu 22.04; the "30 second review" is that it was a mixed bag.
 The positive side of the spectrum is that local apps run quite well.
 Even heavy ones like Libre Office and Clementine, at the same time.
 The other end is that web browsers are known RAM hogs.
 Even after some optimization (swappiness, noatime), Chrome brought the C731 to its knees.
 Firefox faired better, though leaving YouTube Music running and checking email, the machine locked up in 10 minutes or so.

-I already mentioned Chrome OS Flex.
-It performs well, but the sound doesn't work.
+I already mentioned Chrome OS Flex in the intro.
+It performed well, but the sound doesn't work.
 Greedy, er, silly Google!

 The only Linux distro that I liked the performance was Bunsen Labs.
 Don't expect much.
 But I could have YouTube Music playing, check Gmail, and then start browsing.